devinmounts/ercot_incentive_effects/README.md

 * R 4.1.1 (required)
 * R scripts must be executed using the Command Prompt (PC) or Terminal(Mac) for the scripts to locate directories correctly -- See how to use Command Prompt below
+* R scripts require LongPathsEnabled in your regedit if using Windows 10 or later - See how to Edit Long Paths below
 * Stata SE or greater (for execution from console with RStata)
 * You may need to add an exception in your virus protection software for your default ado folder and your ercot_incentive_effects repository folder.
 * RScript added to system path